These Old Cookbooks

 2. French Onion Beef Mixture

-3. Shredded Cheese (Mozzarella or Swiss)
+3. Shredded Cheese (Mozzarella, Swiss or Provolone)

 4. Top Bun